endremborza/football-data-research/reports/report_frames/style_adaptivity_report_frame.md

 ### Weighted similarity

-simply measure similarity to style using euclidean distance
+simply measure similarity to style of these 18 observations using euclidean distance

 - `my_game-weighted_similarity`: mean similarity to style of my team's past games weighted by success (final goal difference)
 - `not_my_game-weighted_similarity`: mean similarity to style of team x's opponents in the last 9 games weighted by success